ialbert/pyblue-central/README.md

 Generate Site
 --------------

-PyGreen can also export all the files of you current folder after having the .html files processed by Mako.
-To do so, type this command:
+PyBlue is meant to export all the files of you current folder after having the .html files processed by Mako.
+To do so perform the following:

-    blue gen -f inputfolder <output_folder>
+    blue gen -f input_folder output_folder

-This can be useful to post your files on Github Pages or any other free static files hosting services.
+Then look at the `output_folder`.

-Files with the .mako or .py extension will not be visited by `pyblue gen`.
+Hidden files or those with the .mako or .py, extension will not be visited by `pyblue gen`.
 This is useful to avoid generating macros files or templates to inherit.
-This also applies to hidden files.

 Templates
 ---------